armory/documentation/_spinnaker/terraform_integration.md

     kubectl apply -f {temp-filename}`
     ```

-3. Configure the Terraform Integration to mount this `ConfigMap` at runtime by adding the following [Service Setting]():
+3. Configure the Terraform Integration to mount this `ConfigMap` at runtime by adding the following service setting:

-* If using Operator
+* **Operator**

     ```yaml
     apiVersion: spinnaker.armory.io/{{ site.data.versions.operator-extended-crd-version }}